Portkey-AI/gateway/README.md

 #### <img src="docs/images/openai.png" height=15 /> Compatible with OpenAI API & SDKs

 The AI Gateway is compatible with the OpenAI API & SDKs, and extends them to call 200+ LLMs reliably.
 To use the Gateway through OpenAI, **update the client** to include the gateway's URL and headers and make requests as usual.
 The AI gateway can translate requests written in the OpenAI format to the signature expected by the specified provider.
-[View examples →](https://docs.portkey.ai/docs/guides/getting-started/getting-started-with-ai-gateway)
+[View examples](https://docs.portkey.ai/docs/guides/getting-started/getting-started-with-ai-gateway)
 <br><br>

 #### <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c3/Python-logo-notext.svg/1869px-Python-logo-notext.svg.png" height=15 /> Using the Python SDK &nbsp;&nbsp;<a href="https://colab.research.google.com/drive/1hLvoq_VdGlJ_92sPPiwTznSra5Py0FuW?usp=sharing"><img src="https://colab.research.google.com/assets/colab-badge.svg"></a>